DIPlib/diplib/changelogs/diplib_next.md

   themselves a name.

 - `dip::Canny` has a new `boundaryCondition` argument, that is passed through when computing the gradient.

+- `dip::Tile` has relaxed requirements for input image sizes.
+It is now possible to tile images of different sizes as long as the images on the same row have the same height, and images on the same column have the same width.

 - The `dipview` and `dipviewjava` command-line tools will now first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
 If it fails, it proceeds as it did previously.